kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module6-advanced.md

 ## General Information

-As previously discussed, DNA Center can be used for Plug-and-Play and Day N or Ongoing Templates.
+As previously discussed, Cisco Catalyst Center can be used for Plug-and-Play and Day N or Ongoing Templates.
 Customers will start by building out an Onboarding Template which typically deploys only enough information to bring the device up initially.
 While it might include the entire configuration for a traditional network device, this is better served by Day N Templates and, for more flexibility Composite Templates.
 They can apply ongoing changes and allow device modifications after initial deployment.

-Another important consideration is that part of a typical configuration would include some lines of code, which will be automatically built out using the information within the *Design >Network Settings >* application within DNA Center.
+Another important consideration is that part of a typical configuration would include some lines of code, which will be automatically built out using the information within the *Design >Network Settings >* application within Cisco Catalyst Center.
 If the Design component is used, you should **not** deploy the same feature from cli code in a template to configure the device.
 It's a decision you have to make upfront, avoids a lot of lines in the templates, and allows for a more UI-centric configuration that is easier to maintain.

 As guidance, try and use **Design Settings** for as many of the configurations as you can, leaving Templates light and nimble for configurations that might change ongoing.